Last Updated on: 2nd September 2023, 04:26 pm

 Hermit crabs and clownfish make natural tankmates.
 Given that these two species co-exist peacefully in the ocean, they can replicate this relationship in captivity.

-Clownfish can grow aggressive, such as when they change gender.
+Clownfish can grow aggressive, such as when they change their gender.
 Clownfish are born male and can choose to evolve into females to become the dominant female in a school.

 Even if this transpires, a clownfish usually leaves a hermit crab alone, as they’re only territorial toward fellow fish.
 As clownfish and hermit crabs enjoy similar living conditions, they usually get along fine.

-Damselfish have a similar temperament to clownfish, which means they get along OK with hermit crabs but may attack other fish.
+Damselfish have a similar temperament to clownfish, which means they get along okay with hermit crabs but may attack other fish.

 If you want a hermit crab tank with fish, consider damselfish because this species is tough and hardy.

 Just be wary about adding more fish afterward, as they can be dominant and territorial.
 As with clownfish, a damselfish is unlikely to show any interest in hermit crabs.